changchuming/scheduleitfor.me/README.md

 ```

 # Scheduler
-Scheduleitfor.me helps you to schedule your events effortlessly.
+Scheduleit helps you to schedule your events effortlessly.
 Select a range of dates, share the link generated, and view the results in real-time!
 Set up a schedule in under ten seconds using our click and drag interface.

 ## Usage
-The scheduling app is hosted [here](http://scheduleitfor.me).
+The scheduling app is hosted [here](http://schedule.chum.spaces).

 ###Create a schedule
 1. Drag to select the range of dates that the participants can vote for.